Lessons Learned From Growing Up on a Farm

 My life of play changed after starting to live on the farm.
 There was now hard work wherever you looked.
 My father was a dairy farmer and milked an average of 20 cows before I went away to college.
 I soon found out that barn chores occupied a great part of my day.
 Cows had to be milked around 5:30 A.M. and then at 5:30 P.M. every day.

-When I wasn't doing barn chores, I was helping my dad with field work.
-Most of the field work was in the spring and summer.
+When I wasn't doing barn chores, I was helping my dad with fieldwork.
+Most of the fieldwork was in the spring and summer.
 In the spring, the planting of crops was the first order of business.
 We planted mainly corn, oats, and alfalfa which were all used for feed for the cattle.
-Prior to planting, the land had to be plowed, disked, and then dragged so that it was flat and smooth for planting.
+Before planting, the land had to be plowed, disked, and then dragged so that it was flat and smooth for planting.
 Occasionally we had to pick a lot of stones from the fields before planting.
-I then helped my dad first sow the oats in April.
+I then helped my dad first plant the oats in April.
 I remember standing on the back of a very old grain seeder to make sure that the oat seeds, fertilizer, and alfalfa seeds were all freely flowing from the seeder into the ground while my father pulled it with a tractor.
-In May we planted corn with a two row corn planter which had compartments for both corn and fertilizer.
+In May we planted corn with a two-row corn planter that had compartments for both corn and fertilizer.

-When we weren't doing barn and field work, there were a number of maintenance jobs on the farm.
+When we weren't doing barn and fieldwork, there were many maintenance jobs on the farm.
 On many rainy days when we couldn't get out into the fields, I was helping dad fix fence or repair tractors and other farm machinery.

 2. Value of Money